 Are you a teenager looking for ways to make money in your spare time?
 Or maybe you’re a parent looking for something productive for your teen to do.
 Either way, you’re in luck!

-We all know that finding a decent job when you’re a teenager can be tough.
-But don’t worry because there are plenty of side hustles out there that can help you make extra money without needing a part-time job.
+We all know that finding a decent teenage job can be challenging.
+But don’t worry because plenty of side hustles can help you make extra money without needing a part-time job.

 In this blog post, we’ll list 15 easy side hustles you can start today.
-So whether you’re looking to make a little extra cash or save up for a big purchase, these side hustles are sure to help.
+So whether you want to make a little extra cash or save up for a big purchase, these side hustles will help.

 Easy Side Hustles for Teens